Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy

+But we find that this can be remedied simply by looking at the relative trajectory maps (Figure~\ref{fig:tm-wd}), and computing the relative MDS, i.e., $\omega_0$ is $0.985, 0.807, 0.862, 0.897, 0.900$ for $\lambda=1, 0.1, 0.01, 0.001, 0$ respectively.
+This occurs since such a high weight decay $\lambda=1$, causes this particular network to underfit (train/test top-1 accuracy are $54.63\%, 50.52\%$).
+The performance for the rest of the networks improves, more or less, as expected with weight decay, and in particular, achieve accuracies of $75.45\%, 73.38\%, 71.03\%, 71.41\%$.

-Having reaffirmed our results extensively for this setting, let us understand how directional exploration is encouraged by weight decay.
-The Figure~\ref{fig:dir-pic-wd} gives a physics-based intuition into this aspect.
+Having reaffirmed our results extensively about the directional exploration due to weight decay, we can understand it through a simple physics-based intuition, as shown in the Figure~\ref{fig:dir-pic-wd}.
 In particular, we can think of the loss gradient pulling the network parameters rightwards, while the force exerted by weight decay tries to pull the network downwards.
 The relative strengths of these two `forces' have been represented by the lengths of the two vector arrows.
 We notice that as the weight decay strength is increased, from the left subfigure to the right, the angle traced at the origin (O) also increases.
-This quite simply explains how weight decay can contribute towards directional exploration.
+This explains how weight decay can contribute towards directional exploration.\looseness=-1